PandaSekh/PandaSekh_OldBlog/_posts/2021-01-15-react-commenting-system-part-3.md

 Let's start making some components, starting from the basic ones and adding something to them in each step.
 Create a new folder in the `components` one to keep things tidy.
 I called mine simply `Emoji`.

 ### Emoji Component
-Basic component which will render an emoji with the correct attributes for accessibility, `role="img"` and `aria-label`.
+A basic component which will render an emoji with the correct attributes for accessibility, `role="img"` and `aria-label`.

 ```jsx
 // components/Emoji/Emoji.js